tlswg/tls13-spec/draft-ietf-tls-tls13.md

 not document them.

 TLS is designed to be securely and compatibly extensible.
-Newer clients or servers, when communicating with newer peers, SHOULD negotiate the most preferred common parameters.
+Newer clients or servers, when communicating with newer peers, should negotiate the most preferred common parameters.
 The TLS handshake provides downgrade
 protection: Middleboxes passing traffic between a newer client and newer server without terminating TLS should be unable to influence the